ninjaserif/TIP-QNAP-resource-usage-snmp/README.md

 COMMUNITY="<snmp password>"         # SNMP password
 ```

-* confirm scripts have execute permissions
+* confirm scripts have the following permissions:
   * TIP-QNAP-resource-usage-snmp.sh should be executable
   * config.sh should be executable
   * oid.list should be readable